mirasmitty/Project_Zillow/README.md

 [Advanced-Regression-Analysis]: https://github.com/tatha04/Housing-Prices-Advanced-Regression-Techniques/blob/main/Housing.ipynb

-Team Members:

-•	Stephanie Santiago
-•	Molleigh Hughes
-•	Hidy Vengalil
-•	Tasha Christensen
-•	Miranda Smith

-## Zillow Data Description
+## Zillow's Data Description

-### Days to Pending
-How long it takes homes in a Detroit to change to pending status on Zillow.com after first being shown as for sale.
-The reported figure indicates the mean number of days that it took for homes that went pending during the week being reported, to go pending.
+- `Days to Pending`: This metric measures the duration it takes for homes in a specific area to transition from being listed for sale to pending status on Zillow.com.
+It reflects the average or median number of days it took for homes that entered pending status within the reported week.
+Unlike the previous "Days on Zillow" metric, Days to Pending excludes the time period during which a home is under contract before it is sold.
+- `Share of Listings With a Price Cut`: This metric calculates the proportion of distinct properties that have a final list price at the conclusion of the month lower than the initial list price at the beginning of the month.
+It is determined by dividing the number of unique properties with a reduced list price by the total number of unique properties that had an active listing at any time during the month.
+- `Price Cuts`: This data presents the average and median reduction in listing prices within a specified region over a certain timeframe.
+It is represented both in monetary terms ($) and as a <ins>percentage (%) of the original list price</ins>.

-### Price Cuts
+#### Price Cuts
 - CThe mean price cut for listings in a Detroit during a given time period, expressed as a percentage (%) of list price.

-### Time
+#### Time
 The data was collected weekly across 315 weeks, allowing us to measure data across season and time.